-Figure 3-3: IP Manager Sheet (7 Series Devices)
+Figure 16: IP Manager Sheet (7 Series Devices)

 The IP Modules table indicates the power associated with each IP module created, as well as the power associated with the resource sheets populated by the IP module.
-As shown in the IP Modules table in Figure 3-3, IP modules might populate more than one resource sheet.
+As shown in the IP Modules table in the previous figure, IP modules might populate more than one resource sheet.
 For example, a block memory IP module might place rows in both the Block RAM sheet (BRAM column) and the Clock sheet (Clocking column).